-Use the data in the following table to use the show hosts command.
+The following table defines parameters for the show hosts command.

 Variable Value WORD<0-256> Specifies one of the following: the name of the host DNS server as a string of 0- 256 characters. the IP address of the host DNS server in a.b.c.d format.
 The IPv6 address of the host DNS server in hexadecimal format (string length 0-46).